 - Living with parent(s), guardian(s), or other family member within a commutable distance of 30 miles

 - Demonstrated financial hardship that occurred after August 10 (the last day to cancel without charges)

 - Severe personal or family circumstances that occurred after August 10 (the last day to cancel without charges)

-- Please be aware that submitting a First-Year Release Petition does not automatically approve you to live off-campus; you must receive approval from the committee.
-Students approved to be released from the first-year live-on requirement are also subject to charges and penalties based on their move out date and the housing contract.
+Students approved to be released from the first-year live-on requirement are required to pay occupancy charges and cancellation charges based on their move out date per the housing contract.